marckhoury/surfgen/README.md

 Build
 =====
 surfgen uses OpenGL, GLU, and GLUT for rendering and some features from the C++11 standard.
 The code has been built on both Ubuntu Linux and MacOS systems using g++ and clang++ respectively.
-Makefiles are included for both platforms.
-To build on a Linux system, simply type 'make' on the command line.
-Mac users need to type 'make -f Makefile.apple' to ensure the correct makefile is used.
+A Makefile is included that works on both platforms.